Javascript is required

 • Multiscale and Multiphysics Coupling

-Studies addressing the hierarchical modeling of systems involving coupled physical phenomena—thermal, mechanical, chemical, or electromagnetic interactions—supported by experimental validation across scales.
+Studies addressing the hierarchical modelling of systems involving coupled physical phenomena—thermal, mechanical, chemical, or electromagnetic interactions—supported by experimental validation across scales.

 • Instrumentation, Sensors, and Measurement Innovation